digital-asset/docs.daml.com/docs/2.8.0/docs/canton/usermanual/installation.rst

 ----------------------------

 In order to run any kind of node, you need to decide how and if you want to persist the data.
-You currently have three choices: don't persist and just use in-memory stores which will be deleted if you restart your node or persist using ``Postgres`` or ``Oracle`` databases.
+You can choose not to persist data and instead use in-memory stores that are deleted on node restart, or you can persist data using ``Postgres`` or ``Oracle`` databases.

 For this purpose, there are some storage :ref:`mixin configurations <configuration-mixin>` (``storage/``) defined.
 These storage mixins can be used with any of the node configurations.
 The in-memory configurations just work out of the box without further configuration.
 The database based persistence will be explained in a subsequent section, as you first need to initialise the database.